We may earn a commission when you purchase through affiliate links. Learn more.

 An ND400 filter like this one from Hoya reduces the incoming light by 8 2/3 stops (the manufacturers round to 9 and call it a 9 stop ND filter) — this filter reduces the intensity of the light to just 1/400th of its original strength.
 An ND 1000 filter or 10 stop ND filter like this one from B+W reduces the light even more to just 1/1000th of its original strength, blocking out 99.9% of the light.
 A “stop” reduces the light by half, so a 3 stop ND filter allows in just 1/2 the light that a 2 stop ND filter does.
 A 4 stop ND filter allows in only half the light that a 3 stop ND would allow, and so on.

 Neutral Density filters come in a few configuration options — circular, screw on filters like you’re probably most familiar with, and square/rectangular slide-in filters that require a special filter holder.
 Both have their pros and cons, and both can be used to take amazing waterfall photos.
-Filter brands like Lee, B+W, and Hoya enjoy a large share of the market thanks to their excellent & consistent quality, but for those looking for an inexpensive alternative to experiment with waterfall photography, I’ve tested this pretty affordable 10 Stop ND1000 filter made by ICE and have found that it produces very nice results.
+Filter brands like Lee, B+W, and Hoya enjoy a large share of the market thanks to their excellent & consistent quality

 Most cameras don’t have a preset option for shutter exposure lengths of more than 30 seconds, so you’ll need to switch to the “Bulb” setting to control the exposure time manually.

-For even more advanced control, you can purchase an intervalometer which will allow you to set a specific exposure time as well as the number of exposures and the interval between each.
+- Intervalometers – For even more advanced control, an intervalometer allows you to set precise exposure times, the number of exposures, and time intervals between shots—ideal for long exposures and time-lapse photography.

 Overcast days may not make for very photogenic skies, but they are usually great for waterfall photography.
 Bright sunlight on a clear day can cause blown highlights and dark shadows on the surface of the water, but the softer diffused light of an overcast day gives a scene more even lighting.